gelwood7/evolve-gym/README.md

 ### Project Creation

-The oproject was first created using a template suppied by Code Institute, this was utilised by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and click 'Use this template'.
+The project was first created using a template supplied by Code Institute, this was utilised by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
 I used 'Evolve Gym' as my repository name and checked the 'Include all branches' checkbox.
 I then navigated to the [Evolve Gym repository](https://github.com/gelwood7/evolve-gym).
-The opening the 'Code' dropdpwn I selected 'HTTPS' and copied the link.
+Opening the 'Code' dropdown, selected 'HTTPS' and copied the link.

-I opened the 'bash terminal' in Visual studio and typing git clone link from clip board, open folder, and nvavigated to the local repository created.
+I opened the 'bash terminal' in Visual studio and typed the git clone link from clipboard, open folder, and navigated to the local repository created.
 Throughout the project I used the following to add, commit and push my code to the repository:

 - git add . - This added all saved changes made across all files in GitPod

 - git commit -m "description" - Used to add a description of the latest code update and commit this for addition to the repository.
 This can later be accessed at any point of the project ypou wish to return to.

-- git push - This puses the commited code to the GitHub repository.
+- git push - This pushes the committed code to the GitHub repository.

 ### GitHub Pages

 Go to GitHub [Evolve Gym repository](https://github.com/gelwood7/evolve-gym):

-- Click on 'Settings' Tab.
+- Click 'Settings' Tab.
-- Scroll Down to Git Hub Pages Heading.
+- Scroll Down to GitHub Pages Heading.
 - Select 'Master Branch' as the source.
 - Click Save.
-- Click link to naviaget to the deployed live site.
+- Click link to navigate to the deployed live site.

 ### Run Project locally